I work with individuals and with groups. As an Integrative therapist, I draw on various theoretical models in order to tailor an approach to suit you:

 Humanistic / Person-centred—you're the expert on you, so sessions are led by what you bring.
 I provide empathy, compassion and guidance to support your growth.

 Psychodynamic—drawing out difficult and/or unconscious feelings and patterns of behaviour to enable change.
-Acknowledging the impact of early relationships on the ways in which we relate to one another.
+Acknowledging the impact of early relationships on the ways in which we relate to one another and to ourselves.

 I might also draw inspiration from:

 Cognitive Behavioural Therapy (CBT) - helping you to develop coping strategies.

 Creative therapies - expressing in a way that works for you.

 Mindfulness - exploring grounding techniques and ways to calm the body and mind, and feel more present.